Architecture documentation

 <Card title="Quality attributes" href="/docs/architects/overview/quality-attributes">

 Review security, reliability, operability, data consistency, performance, and evidence posture.
+Use this page when a review asks how the platform meets a specific quality requirement.

 </Card>